gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager selects an available OSCORE Sender ID in the OSCORE group, and exclusively assigns it to the joining node.
 If the joining node is recognized as a current group member, e.g. through the ongoing secure communication association, the Group Manager MUST assign a new Sender ID different than the one currently used by the joining node in the OSCORE group.

-   Consistently with Section 3 of {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a Sender ID that has never been assigned before in the OSCORE group under the current Gid value.
+   Consistently with Section 3.1 of {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.

    The Group Manager MUST NOT assign a Sender ID to the joining node if this joins the group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).